PetoiCamp/OpenCat/SkillLibrary/Bittle_Highbar.md

-# Creator: David Lin
-# Country: China
+# Highbar
-# Date: July 18, 2022
-# Note: Make Bittle roll on a high bar 111 times.
+Note: Make Bittle roll on a high bar 111 times.
 Change the 111 to -1 to make it infinite.
-You need to install [hooks](https://github.com/PetoiCamp/NonCodeFiles/tree/master/stl/BittleHighbarHooks) on Bittle's front hands.
+You need to install the [hooks](https://github.com/PetoiCamp/NonCodeFiles/tree/master/stl/BittleHighbarHooks) on Bittle's front hands.

+Model: Bittle

+Creator: David Lin

+Country: China

+Date: July 18, 2022

 # [Demo](https://youtu.be/kam61UxwSVc)

+# Data

 {
   -3,   0,   0,   2,